agiwave/GPTArena/README.md

 3. bmm(A(b,i,j), B(b,j,k)) = sum( mul(A(b,i,j), B(b,j,k)), 'b,i,k') = C(b,i,k)
 4. ......

 So. mul and sum are the two basic algorithm of n-dimsion algorithm.
-And the most important point is: it is order free.
+And the most iimportant point is: it is order free.
 Let's define: einsum = sum(mul(A,B,...)).
 There will be:  einsum(Q,K,V)=einsum(K,V,Q)=einsum(V,Q,K)

 Ok, what about attention?